Skip to main content

 The asset card has a ton of easily accessible information about work history, associated vendors and parts, and more.

-In the PMs tab, you’ll see all of the PMs (or planned maintenance tasks) associated with this asset.
+• In the PMs tab, you’ll see all of the PMs (or preventive maintenance tasks) associated with this asset.

-The WOs tab is similar to the PMs tab.
-You can see open and completed work orders associated with the asset, and even start a WO from here.
+• In the WOs tab you can see open and completed work orders associated with the asset, and even start a WO from here.

 Watch the Video Tutorial